 St. Luke’s prides itself on being a highly reflective school, which actively engages in educational research within the school and actively draws on the results of rigorous research within other educational settings.
-It has close relationship with the Institute of Education in London and is involved in a very exciting two year project looking at the impact of research in schools.
-It has been asked to report its findings to a governmental steering group led by Lord Adonis.
+It has close relationship with the Institute of Education in London and was involved in a very exciting two year project looking at the impact of research in schools.
 We also work closely with the University of Brighton and we are members of the Cambridge Review programme.

 Our research follows an annual cycle and our research planning follows the pattern outlined below:

 - Use data to identify areas for improvement

 - Propose possible solutions based on changes to practice

 - Establish baseline data

 - Adopt changes to practice where there is clear evidence of benefits/improved progress for the children

 At present we are looking at dialogic learning and teaching and exploring the best ways to create purposeful dialogue in the classroom where children jointly co-construct knowledge, conceptual understanding and skills through planned talk.

 In the past, we have researched among many things: